 Unitarian Universalist History

 Unitarian Universalism is a liberal religious tradition.
 The Unitarian part traces back to Europe in the 1500s, with the belief in the unity of God rather than a trinity.
 Universalism originated with the belief in universal salvation, the idea that everyone will be saved and no one is eternally damned.

 In 1961, Unitarians and Universalists merged into the Unitarian Universalist Association.
 Each of the 1,000-plus congregations around the world are democratic, govern themselves, and has its own unique character.

-In the United States, prominent Unitarians and Universalists have included Thomas Jefferson, four other U.S. presidents, many signers of the Declaration of Independence, and influential historical figures such as Ralph Waldo Emerson, Susan B. Anthony, Henry David Thoreau, Louisa May Alcott, Clara Barton, Frank Lloyd Wright, Whitney M. Young, and Adlai Stevenson.
+In the United States, prominent Unitarians and Universalists have included four U.S. presidents, many signers of the Declaration of Independence, and influential historical figures such as Ralph Waldo Emerson, Susan B. Anthony, Henry David Thoreau, Louisa May Alcott, Clara Barton, Frank Lloyd Wright, Whitney M. Young, and Adlai Stevenson.

 Unitarian Universalist Organizations

 Unitarian Universalist Association (UUA) represents the interests of more than 1,000 Unitarian Universalist congregations.
 It grew out of the 1961 consolidation of two religious denominations: the Universalists, organized in 1793, and the Unitarians, organized in 1825.

 MidAmerica Region includes 194 congregations in North Dakota, South Dakota, Minnesota, Iowa, Kansas, Nebraska, Wisconsin, Missouri, Kentucky, Michigan, western Ohio, Indiana, and Illinois.